Self-Defense Techniques For Sexual Assault Survivors

 Make Yourself Hard To Hold

 The more you struggle, wiggle, kick, punch, and move, the harder it is for your attacker to continue holding you.
-If your attacker came in from behind and has you in a bear hug, drop your weight as low to the ground as you can so it’s hard for them to pick you up and move you.
+If your attacker comes in from behind and has you in a bear hug, drop your weight as low to the ground as you can so it’s hard for them to pick you up and move you.

 How To Stay Safe if You Aren’t Physically Able To Protect Yourself